tp1000d/GLNN/README.md

 `net.py`: This file defines and declares the GLNN and the params.

-`CSIdyn64.mat`: An example of dataset.
+`CSIdyn64.mat`: An example of dataset for trial run.

+`requirements.txt`: The requirement of the recommended environment.
 ## Reference
 Should you find this work beneficial, **kindly grant it a star**!